rorywalsh/cabbage3docs/docs/cabbage_widgets/intro.md

 ## Plugin Parameters and Automation

 All widgets include an `automatable` property.
-Only widgets with `automatable` set to `1` will appear as automatable parameters in a host environment.
+Only widgets with `automatable` set to `true` will appear as automatable parameters in a host environment.
 Through the named channels, these widgets can be controlled or modulated by the host, ensuring synchronisation between the interface and the audio engine.
-Many of the stock widgets that ship with Cabbage have their `automatable` property set to `1` by default.
+Many of the stock widgets that ship with Cabbage have their `automatable` property set to `true` by default.

-Widgets with `automatable=0` can still send and receive data over named channels, but they will not appear in the list of plugin parameters presented in the DAW.
+Widgets with `automatable:true` can still send and receive data over named channels, but they will not appear in the list of plugin parameters presented in the DAW.
 A `fileButton` is a good example of one such widget.
 It makes little sense to give the DAW control to open a native file browser dialog.
 Note that this property cannot be toggled on and off; the host needs to know what is automatable when it loads.